JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 The RH check is designed to detect errors in relative humidity that may be caused by ascents through clouds.
 Two checks are employed:

-- Transient humidity error at the cloud top.
+- Transient humidity error at the cloud top,

 - Persistent humidity error at high altitude (low pressure) levels after passing through a cloud.